davidtwco/rfcs/text/0000-build-std.md

    [`libbacktrace`][wg-cargo-std-aware#16] previously required a C compiler to build `backtrace-sys`, but now uses `gimli` internally.

    [`compiler_builtins`][wg-cargo-std-aware#15] has a `c` feature that uses C versions of some intrinsics that are more optimised.
-This is used by the pre-built standard library, and if not used by build-std, could be a point of divergence.
+This is used by the pre-built standard library, and if not used by build-std, could be a point of divergence. `compiler-builtins/c` can have a significant impact on code quality and build size.
 It also has a `mem` feature which provides symbols (`memcopy`, etc) for platforms without `std` that don't have these same symbols provided by `libc`. compiler-builtins is also built with a large number of compilation units to force each function into a different unit.

    [Sanitizers][wg-cargo-std-aware#17], when enabled, require a sanitizer runtime to be present.
 These are currently built by bootstrap and part of LLVM.